tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 Questions to ask yourself
 - How do you respond?
 - How do you reason?
-- How do you know what is good?
+- How do you evaluate what is good?
 - How do you learn?
 - What do you value?
 - How do you influence?